jmeyblum/Hollywood/README.md

 ### Manual Setup

-Before your application try to use the framework, you need to assign the static injection context instance to `Hollywood.Runtime.Injector.InjectionContext`.
-You can do so yourself or make use of the helper methods find in `Hollywood.Runtime.Helper` and `Hollywood.Runtime.UnityInjection.Helper`.
+Before your application try to use the framework, you need to assign the static injection context instance to `Hollywood.Injector.InjectionContext`.
+You can do so yourself or make use of the helper methods find in `Hollywood.Helper` and `Hollywood.Unity.Helper`.

-The easiest way to do so is to call `Hollywood.Runtime.UnityInjection.Helper.InitializeHollywoodWithDefaultForUnity()` from your code before trying to use the framework.
+The easiest way to do so is to call `Hollywood.Unity.Helper.InitializeHollywoodWithDefaultForUnity()` from your code before trying to use the framework.

 **Note:** Some systems of the framework like the `ObservableHandler` require that the injection context have a `ILogger` instance and a `IAsserter` instance ready.
-This is the case when using the [Automatic Setup](#automatic-setup) or when using `Hollywood.Runtime.UnityInjection.Helper.InitializeHollywoodWithDefaultForUnity()`.
+This is the case when using the [Automatic Setup](#automatic-setup) or when using `Hollywood.Unity.Helper.InitializeHollywoodWithDefaultForUnity()`.
 Otherwise, be sure that the systems using the framework have access to a `ILogger` and a `IAsserter` higher in their hierarchies.

 ### Logs and Assert